15 Best WordPress Table Plugins Tested & Compared for 2026

 What We Like Most

-• WooCommerce integration for product comparison using store data
+• WooCommerce integration auto-fills product details.

-• Includes many additional Elementor widgets beyond tables
+• Includes many additional Elementor widgets beyond tables.

 What Could Be Better

-• Limited to Elementor only
+• Limited to Elementor websites only

-• No centralized dashboard for managing tables
+• No centralized dashboard for managing reusable tables

 Pricing